wso2/product-microgateway/README.md

 #### Microgateway quick start
 Let host our first API on a Microgateway.

-1. First download the microgateway toolkit related to latest release from product [release page](https://github.com/wso2/product-microgateway/releases) and extract it to a folder of your choice.
+1. First download the microgateway toolkit related to latest release from the product [release page](https://github.com/wso2/product-microgateway/releases) and extract it to a folder of your choice.

 1. Using your command line client tool add the 'bin' directory of the extracted folder to your PATH variable.